Kumarmehta019/SEI-Project-2/README.md

 Once we had installed our dependencies for the project we started building out the different components we needed, as per our wireframe.

 **Navbar:** We used Bulma to assist us in obtaining a Navbar component which we felt was suitable for our website and then began adding the home, random and wishlist buttons.
-Once these buttons and the background of the Navbar component was designed, we began by chaining a get request to get the three different category of cards.
-We were then able to create a nested onClick function that firstly randomised a card from one of the three categories and then sent the user to a specific page showing the id of the card.
+Once these buttons and the background of the Navbar component was designed, we began by chaining a get request to get the three different categories of cards.
+We were then able to create a nested onClick function that first randomised a card from one of the three categories and then sent the user to a specific page showing the id of the card.

 ```javascript
 const NavBar = () => {